2024년 6월 고3 모의고사 변형 (31-42번)

 24년 6월 고3 모의고사 33번

-In this manner, subjective experience is extended into the external environment and vice versa; the external environment with its disciplinary objects such as institutional laws and equipment ____ mental institutions that affect our subjective experience and solutions.
+In this manner, subjective experience is extended into the external environment and vice versa; the external ____ with its disciplinary objects such as institutional laws and equipment becomes mental institutions that affect our subjective experience and solutions.

-They include bureaucratic structures ____ procedures, the architectural design of health care institutions, the rules of evidence and the structure of allowable questions in a courtroom trial, the spatial arrangement of kindergartens and supermarkets, and a variety of conventions and practices designed to manipulate our emotions.
+They include bureaucratic structures and procedures, the architectural design of health care institutions, the rules of evidence and the structure of allowable ____ in a courtroom trial, the spatial arrangement of kindergartens and supermarkets, and a variety of conventions and practices designed to manipulate our emotions.

 24년 6월 고3 모의고사 34번

-With ____ to models of perception, the question arises of whose perception we are trying to model ― even if we confine ourselves to a particular culture and historical environment.
+____ regard to models of perception, the question arises of whose perception we are trying to model ― even if we confine ourselves to a particular culture and historical environment.

 24년 6월 고3 모의고사 35번